Umberto Terracini: Later years

-Terracini was favorable to the alliance with the socialists in the Popular Democratic Front, and after the shooting on Togliatti in July 1948, he presented a no-confidence motion to the government led by the Christian Democracy, which he believes has the moral and political responsibility on the attack to the Communist leader.
+Terracini was favourable to the alliance with the socialists in the Popular Democratic Front, and after the shooting on Togliatti in July 1948, he presented a no-confidence motion to the government led by the Christian Democracy, which he believes has the moral and political responsibility on the attack to the Communist leader.

 Terracini was very critical with Nikita Khrushchev for his report on the war crimes committed by Stalin, which he argued the secretary of the CPSU was too soft with his predecessor.
 He supported the intervention of Soviet troops against the Hungarian Revolution of 1956.

 Terracini confirmed his seat in the Senate of the Republic from 1948 until his death.
 He became the party's candidate for President of Italy at the 1962 elections and the 1964 elections, but was defeated by Antonio Segni first and then by Giuseppe Saragat.

-During the 1970s he was very critical about the Historic Compromise between the Communist Party and the Christian Democracy.
+During the 1970s he was very critical of the Historic Compromise between the Communist Party and the Christian Democracy.

 Terracini died in Rome on 6 December 1983, at the age of 88.